Research Labs by Department

 Molecular Biology

-O'Donnell Lab investigates mechanisms of tumor initiation, progression, and metastasis using molecular and biochemical studies and animal model.
+The O'Donnell Lab investigates mechanisms of tumor initiation, progression, and metastasis using molecular and biochemical studies and mouse models.

 We seek to understand how RNA/protein assemblies control cellular states, and how related pathways are hijacked by diseases of aging.